Interested in how AI and automation will shape the future of education? Have a listen to our insightful conversation with Joost Verdoorn.

 Learn how senior lecturer Puteri Sofia pioneered the use of augmented reality in her law lectures at Taylor’s University, in the latest episode of the Learning Experience Lab.

-Engaging with teachers, students, and instructional designers, this podcast shares ideas and insights from the world of education with a wider audience, by diving deep into all things teaching and learning.
+Engaging with teaching and learning professionals in higher education, this podcast shares ideas and insights from the world of education with a wider audience, by diving deep into all things teaching and learning.

 Dan Hasan is a graduate of Science Communication and Education, who lives for learning.
-For a year he has been investigating course design case studies around the world and is now trying his hand at this new format of gathering and sharing insights and ideas.
+For a year he has been investigating educational case studies around the world and is now trying his hand at this new format of gathering and sharing insights and ideas.

 Got any questions or feedback?